kadaster/dev-recovery-bootstrap/README.md

 # Development Services recovery bootstrap

 Start here to recover Development Services if required.

+⚠👇🏼👇🏼👇🏼👇🏼⚠

+This repository is mirrored to https://github.com/kadaster/dev-recovery-bootstrap and necessary in case of a complete disaster and nothing is left.

+IN THAT CASE: START READING THERE !

 ## Description